paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Define Preprocessor Symbols
 The only way to compile code that relies on a library that may not exists is to use the preprocessor.
 Since we will know whether a package is available we can tell the compiler.

-For this, create a class in a ***Editor*** directory and have it initialise on load and inherit from ```AddDefineSymbols```.
+Create a class in a ***Editor*** directory and have it initialise on load.
+It shouldinherit from `AddDefineSymbols`.
 In the static constructor run your tests and add or remove define symbols as needed.
 ##### Symbol Definition Control
 There are three define symbol methods:

 1. `AddDefines(string defines);`